Turin DF64 Grinder Review: Does It Live Up To The Hype?

 And with no fancy computers or touch screens, things that do go wrong are easy to repair.

 The Turin DF64 is mostly made of metal, which you can gather from its surprising heft.
-It comes in at 15 pounds, quite substantial given it’s a compact frame.
+It comes in at 7 kg, quite substantial given it’s a compact frame.
 This is always a good sign when it comes to longevity.

 The plastic dosing cup is a disappointment.
 It feels, looks, and is cheap.
 If anything is going to break on you, it’s probably that.
 Though some users appreciate that it’s transparent.
 It’s easy enough to replace it with a stainless steel version, similar to the Niche, and we highly recommend that you do so.